 All entities are facing climate-related risks and opportunities and are making strategic decisions in response - including around their transition to a low-carbon economy.
-These climate-related risks and strategic decisions could impact their financial statements - and KPIs.
-For an illustration of the climate-related impact linked to emissions schemes, see Note 19(C).
+These climate-related risks and strategic decisions could impact their financial statements - and key performance indicators.

+For an illustration of the climate-related impact on the Group's condensed interim financial statements, see Note 16(B) related to intangible assets and goodwill and Note 19(C) related to emissions schemes.